Japan Cabinet OKs USD 200B spending plan to counter inflation | Business

 The hefty spending package will require issuing of more government bonds, further straining Japan's worsening national debt that has piled up as the government spent heavily to counter the impact of the pandemic.

-Japan now has a long-term debt exceeding 1.2 quadrillion yen (USD 8.2 trillion), or more than 200 per cent of the size of its economy.
+Japan now has a long-term debt exceeding 1.2 quadrillion yen (USD 8.2 trillion), or more than twice the size of its economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)